Cordillera Huayhuash – Epic South American Circuit Trek (Travel Guide)

 If doing this trek independently, you will arrive via public transportation to Pocpa.
 From there it takes a few hours to walk to the start of the trail.
 Alternatively, you could arrange transport with a trekking agency.

-It is better to bring backpacking food from home for the trek, as the options at the grocery store are limited.
+It is better to bring backpacking snacks from home for the trek, as the options at the grocery store are limited.
 If you’re on an extended trip and not beginning from home, perhaps you could do your food shopping in Lima.

 There are no permits required for the Cordillera Huayhuash Circuit.
 However, there are nine different communities charging fees for land use.
 The total price for all the fees adds up to about 205 soles ($62).

-Cordillera Huayhuash - Quick Facts
+Cordillera Huayhuash Trek Facts

-The distance of this trek is 68 miles/ 110km and takes 7-14 days to complete.
+- The distance of this trek is 68 miles / 110km and takes 7-14 days to complete.
 Most people hike in a clockwise route.

-The maximum altitude on the circuit is 16,600 feet/ 5,060m.
+- The maximum altitude on the circuit is 16,600 feet/ 5,060m.
 There is a total of 18,700 feet/ 5,700m of vertical uphill walking.

-Difficulty is strenuous.
+- Difficulty is strenuous.
 It’s a high-altitude, wilderness hike with drastic elevation changes.

-Best months to hike are May- September.
+- Best months to hike the Huayhuash circuit are May- September.

-Guides are not mandatory, but are recommended for inexperienced trekkers.
+- Guides are not mandatory, but are recommended for inexperienced trekkers.

-No permits required.
+- No permits required.
 There are campsite and land use fees that amount to a total of 205 soles/ $62.

 Typical Itinerary